 What are you waiting for?
 Go make some slime!

 The Science Behind the Fun: A polymer is a long chain of repeating molecules, kind of like a string of pearls.
 The polymer in school glue is called polyvinyl acetate.
-Borax solution (sodium tetraborate) and boric acid are cross-linking substances that make the polymer chains in glue stick together.
+Borax solution (sodium tetraborate) and boric acid (combined with baking soda to make borate), are cross-linking substances that make the polymer chains in glue stick together.
 As more and more chains stick together, they can’t move around and the solution gets thicker and thicker.
 Eventually, all the chains are bound together and no more Borax or boric acid solution can be incorporated into the slime.

 To make a battery, you need two oppositely charged electrodes (materials that pass electrical current from one thing to another) and an electrolyte (a liquid that allows charged atoms to travel through it.)

 If you stick a zinc (galvanized) nail and a copper wire side by side into a lemon, but not touching each other, they act as electrodes.
 The lemon juice acts as the electrolyte.

 A chemical reactions occurs between the zinc electrode and the acidic lemon juice, resulting in a second chemical reaction at the copper electrode.
 If you attach the two electrodes to a metal wire, electrons from the chemical reaction will flow through the wire from the zinc to the copper, creating an electric current.
 We used a tool called a mutimeter to connect the two electrodes and measure the current flowing through the wire.